------------------------------

 inside out.

-* HOW: Determine Your Specific Approach to Diversity
+* HOW: Determine your personal approach to diversity

-* PROBLEMS - How you approach problems and
+* PROBLEMS - How you approach the diverse problems and

 challenges

-* PEOPLE - How you interact and attempt to
+* PEOPLE - How you interact with and attempt to

 * PACE - How you respond to change and activities